Skip to main content

 Reviewed by Gaël Thirion on

 A payroll error can affect your rent, bills, and trust at work.
-These payslip and salary discrepancy examples help you report the issue clearly, attach proof, and ask for correction.
+These payslip and salary discrepancy examples show how to report the issue clearly, attach supporting documents, and request a correction.

 Example of a payroll error letter sent by an employee to HR or payroll